openforis/sepal-doc/docs/source/cookbook/planet_mosaic.rst

 .. danger::

-    Understanding how images are stored in an Planet Mosaic is only required if you want to manually use them.
+    Understanding how images are stored in a Planet Mosaic is only required if you want to manually use them.
 The SEPAL applications are bound to this tiling system and can digest this information for you.

 The data are stored in a folder using the name of the Planet mosaic as it was set in the first section of this document.
 As the number of data is spatially too big to be exported at once, the data are cut into small pieces and brought back together in a :code:`<PM name>_<gee tile id>.vrt` file.

 .. tip::

-    The full folder with a consistent tree hierarchy is required to read the `.vrt`
+    The full folder with a consistent tree hierarchy is required to read the :code:`.vrt`

 .. important::

     Now that you have downloaded the Planet Mosaic to your SEPAL or/and GEE account, it can be retrieved to your computer using `FileZilla <../setup.filezilla.html>`__ or used in other SEPAL workflows.